ds-102/ds-102-book/ds-102-book/content/chapters/03/intro.md

-# Generalized Linear Models
+# Prediction

-This chapter will cover generalized linear models.
+This chapter will cover prediction with generalized linear models and nonparametric models.